 History study in classical education begins with the Ancient Greeks and Romans.
 The focus then turns to the history of Western Civilization.
 The classes receive instruction in history and geography of the United States and the world.
 Textbook: Social Studies by Houughton Mifflin and Northern Lights (Minnesota History) by Minnesota Historical Society.

 Our computer program offers students hand-on instruction.
-Emphasis is on integration of computers and technology within the curriculum areas to facilitate learning with an emphasis on developing problem solving, research skills, curriculum enrichment, keyboarding and word processing skills (including database, PowerPoint and PC applications.
+Emphasis is on integration of computers and technology within the curriculum areas to facilitate learning with an emphasis on developing problem solving, research skills, curriculum enrichment, keyboarding, and word processing skills (including database, PowerPoint and PC applications).
 Cyber safety and responsibility is taught throughout the grades.
 Google Chromebooks augment instruction throughout the school.
 We currently provide a Chromebook for every student.
 Fifth and Sixth grade students use their Chromebooks both at school and at home.
 Grades K-4 use them throughout the day within the school.
 Our one-to-one technology program allows our teachers to address different learning styles and interests of the students, teach life skills and utilize a new way for students to demonstrate what they have learned.
 Students learn to conduct research and present their findings.
 Students benefit from the integration of rich content in their lessons and opportunities to collaborate with their peers and create and share their work.
 Each classroom is equipped with Clevertouch Interactive Boards to enhance student learning.

 Physical education is a very important part of the development of all students.
 Students in kindergarten through sixth grade have physical education class twice a week.
 Students are expected to work to develop good attitudes, appropriate skills and an acceptable level of sportsmanship while engaging in physical activities.